dragonflyoss/d7y.io/docs/reference/configuration/scheduler.md

   # ip: 127.0.0.1
   # # host
   # host: localhost
-  # port is the ip and port scheduler server listens on.
+  # port is the ip and port scheduler server listens on
   port: 8002
   # cacheDir is dynconfig cache storage directory
   # in linux, default value is /var/cache/dragonfly